 A Guide to Using Ethnography in Qualitative Research

-The aim of ethnographic research is to generate rich insights into the lives, habits, experiences, and behaviours of those we seek to understand.
+The aim of ethnographic research is to generate rich insights into the lives, habits, experiences, and behaviours of the people we need to understand.
 The systematic descriptive nature of ethnography positions this long-standing methodology within the diverse ecosystem of qualitative research.
 So, what exactly is Ethnography?

 In many ways, there is no ‘exact’ to this research methodology.
 When we design ethnographic research, we are eager to explore, discover, understand, and grow empathy.
 But Ethnography is defined by several key characteristics that researchers, practitioners, designers, innovators, and many more adopt to generate insights, formulate an understanding, and develop empathy.